 - Your assessment for the Year of Charge 2021 will include the profit from 1 July 2020 to 30 June 2021, and later years will include the profit for the 12 months ending on 30 June in that year.

 - An interim assessment will be issued to you each year, including an estimate of your business profit for that year, either when your income tax return for the previous year is dealt with, or in May, whichever comes first.
-The tax charged will be payable in two halves, the first payment will be due on 30 June and the second on 31 December.
+The tax charged will be payable quarterly.

-- If you prefer to spread the payments over the full year, you can arrange to make regular payments by standing order.
-To arrange a standing order please contact our debt management section on 740202.
+- If you prefer to spread the payments over the full year, please details of how to contact the debt management team and useful information click here.